William Cormick

-William Cormick (1822 in Tabriz – 30 December 1877), was an Iranian physician in Qajar Iran during the reigns of Mohammad Shah Qajar (1834–1848) and Naser al-Din Shah Qajar (1848–1896).
+William Cormick (1822 in Tabriz – 30 December 1877), was a British physician of Irish origin in Qajar Iran during the reigns of Mohammad Shah Qajar (1834–1848) and Naser al-Din Shah Qajar (1848–1896).
 He is noted for having played an important role in the diffusion of Western medicine into Iranian society.
 He is also noted as the only westerner to have met the Báb.

 Biography

 Education

 William Cormick was born in Tabriz to the British physician of Irish origin John Cormick and a local Armenian woman.
 Having been sent to England at the age of ten in order to gain an education, he was subsequently enrolled into the medical faculty of the University College of London.
 He received his qualification as a member of the Royal College of Surgeons on 17July 1840.
 A year later he was admitted into membership of the Society of Apothecaries, as well as being awarded a doctors degree in medicine from St. Andrew's in London.